rakowskamr/DWI/README.md

 * SUBJECTS.txt - list of participants requited for RunOnClusternew.sh to run

 2. FSL DTIfit
-* compute_DTI_martyna.csh - extract shells with b < 1500 (only for multishell data)
+* compute_DTI_martyna.csh - extract shells with b < 1500 s/mm2 (only for multishell data)
-* dtifit_fsl_bmax1500.sh - fit DTI tensor
+* dtifit_fsl_bmax1500.sh - fit diffusion tensor model to the data to generate MD and FA maps
 * -> output: MD/FA maps

 3. Coregister, normalise, smooth in SPM
-* CoregisterNormalise.m - extract the brain from a T1w image and coregister DWI images to a brain extracted T1w image
+* CoregisterNormalise.m - extract the brain from a T1w image and coregister DWI images with participant's own brain extracted T1w image; normalise the output to MNI space
 * Smooth.m - smooth with 8 mm Gaussian kernel
 * -> output: swFA/MD/FR